Blue-Green Algae in U.S. Lakes

 What should I do if I see blue-green algae?

 Do not swim, wade, water-ski, or let pets enter the water.
 Do not drink or cook with the water.
 If you or your pet have been exposed, rinse off immediately with clean water.
-Report blooms to your state pollution control agency (Minnesota PCA or Wisconsin DNR).
+Report blooms to your state pollution control agency or DNR.